weakish/docs-en/views/realtime-guide-beginner.md

 ### Synchronization of Properties

 The properties of a conversation (like name) are shared by everyone in it.
 If someone ever changes a property, other members need to get updated on it.
-In the example we used earlier, a user changed the name of a conversation to “Tom is Smart”.
+In the example we used earlier, a user changed the name of a conversation to "Tom is Smart".
 How would other members get to know about it?

 LeanMessage offers the mechanism that automatically delivers the change made by a user to a conversation to all the members in it (for those who are offline, they will receive updates once they get online):